VictoKu1/LinuxLast_Command/README.md

-# Linux last command implementation in C.
+# Linux last command implementation in C .

 ##### Installation and usage